-Sue Bridgewater of Warwick Business School has calculated that the average manager in England now lasts less than a year-and-a-half in his job.
+Sue Bridgewater of Warwick Business School has calculated that the average manager in England can last less than a year-and-a-half in the job.
 Twenty years ago, managers stuck around twice as long.
 And many sacked managers never return: Bridgewater says that 49% of first-time managers in England only ever get that one chance in the professional game.
 There are a lot of ex-managers sitting around at home waiting for the mobile phone to ring.
 Worse yet, there are always freshly retired footballers flocking to compete for the few managerial jobs going.

-Sacking the manager has become a ritual, football’s version of the Aztecan human sacrifice.
-Yet it probably doesn’t make sense.
-The truth is that most football managers don’t matter much.
+Sacking the manager has become a ritual, football’s version of the Aztec human sacrifice.
+Yet the truth is that most football managers don’t matter much.
 Stefan Szymanski, professor at the University of Michigan, has shown that the main factor that determines clubs’ results is players’ salaries.
 The more a club pays its players, the higher it generally finishes in the league.
 Only a few managers have much effect on results.
-Most could probably be replaced by their secretaries, or by stuffed teddy bears, without results changing.
+Most could probably be replaced by their secretaries or by stuffed teddy bears without the results changing.

 How can we apply this to our lives?
 We are wise to risks and rewards in investing: investments with higher potential returns typically carry higher risk of losses.
 The football manager shows that a similar dynamic exists in careers.
 But not all big risks lead to big wins.
 If you want job security be wary of life as a football manager.